Welcome to today's edition of the Rush 24-7 podcast.

 At least it's all out in the open for those who are not blind to the obvious.

-Here's Obama, Sunbite number 11, a montage of how many times he said the word I. I received this honor and yet I because I am, I cannot deny it.
+Here's Obama, sunbite number 11, a montage of how many times he said the word I.

-I do not bring what I do know, I make I am living, I know there's nothing weak.
+I make, I am living, I know there's nothing weak.

-I refuse, I refuse to accept the idea that I reject these choices.
+I believe, I know that, but I also know I do not, I refuse, I refuse to accept the idea that I reject these choices.

-Uh for a guy who's trying to say he doesn't deserve the honor.
+For a guy who's trying to say he doesn't deserve the honor, he sure sounds impressed with himself.

-Manheim steamroller in the Christmas bump rotation on the EIB network.
+Mannheim Steamroller in the Christmas bump rotation on the EIB network.

-Silent night will bring tears to your eyes.
+Silent Night will bring tears to your eyes.

-Readings and welcome back, Rush Limbaugh.
+Greetings and welcome back, Rush Limbaugh.

 I finally watched it.